Mercury-Language/mercury/README.MS-VisualC.md

 * The deep profiling tool (`mdprof_cgi`) does not currently work with MSVC.
   This is due to it containing a number of Unix dependencies.
 (Other tools that work with deep profiles should be fine.)

-* Generation of 64-bit code using Mercury and MSVC is not yet supported.
-  To generate native 64-bit executables on Windows you will need to use the MinGW64 port (see README.MinGW for details).

 * When used directly from the Windows command prompt, mmake will not work.
   You should use `mmc --make` instead. (`mmake` requires a POSIX-like shell